payalkasera/KNN/README.md

 # KNN

-Implement a KNN model to classify the animals in to categorie Prepare a model for glass classification using KNN
+1)Implement a KNN model to classify the animals in to categorie 2)Prepare a model for glass classification using KNN

 Data Description: